DataDog/documentation/content/en/continuous_integration/intelligent_test_runner/_index.md

 Intelligent Test Runner is Datadog's test impact analysis solution.
 It allows you to only run the impacted tests for a given commit and skip any that are irrelevant.

-By only running tests on relevant code, when tests do fail it's more likely a legitimate failure that pertains to the modified code.
+By only running tests on relevant code, when tests fail, it is likely a legitimate failure that pertains to the modified code.

 ## Setup

-Prior to setting up Intelligent Test Runner, you must have finished setting up Test Visibility for your particular language.
+Prior to setting up Intelligent Test Runner, you must have finished setting up [Test Visibility][5] for your particular language.

-### Javascript
+### JavaScript

 To enable Intelligent Test Runner, the following environment variables need to be set: